Zero emissions cross-river ferry

 Championing the ferry

-Beckett Rankine joined forces with Thames Clipper to propose improvements to the existing ferry crossing, which would come in significantly under budget without compromising passenger capacity.
+Beckett Rankine joined forces with Thames Clipper to propose improvements to the existing ferry crossing, which would come in significantly under budget of the alternative schemes without compromising passenger capacity.

-Thames Clippers have developed a concept design for an electric, zero-emission ferry with cycle-on cycle-off capability.
+Thames Clippers, working alongside Wight Shipyard, developed a concept design for the Orbit Clipper, an electric, zero-emission ferry with cycle-on cycle-off capability.
 When deployed on this route, the new ferry will increase current passenger capacity by around 25% per annum.

-Our joint proposal pairs their new ferry with an innovative pier design at Rotherhithe to provide regular, fast and safe journeys with minimal energy usage.
-The scheme is estimated at a fraction of the lifting bridge’s cost and with lower operating costs.
+Our joint proposal pairs their new ferry with an innovative pier design to provide regular, fast and safe journeys with minimal energy usage.
+The scheme is estimated to cost a fraction of the lifting bridge, and with lower operating costs.

 Project outline

-Beckett Rankine has been appointed Principal Designer under CDM.
+Beckett Rankine was appointed Principal Designer under CDM.
 We brought architect Anthony Carlile on board for the Rotherhithe pier design, exploring how to maximise accessibility for pier users and connect seamlessly with pedestrian and cyclist routes in the surrounding areas.

-We are also working in conjunction with Eadon Consulting and Aqua SuperPower for the innovative semi-autonomous mooring and shoreside power infrastructure.
+We also worked in conjunction with Eadon Consulting and Aqua superPower for the innovative semi-autonomous mooring and shoreside power infrastructure.

 Accessibility, sustainability and innovation

-The zero-emission ferry will replace the existing diesel vessel and join Thames Clipper’s existing hybrid ferries, each cutting emissions by up to 90%.
+The zero-emission ferry replaces the existing diesel vessel and joins Thames Clipper’s existing hybrid ferries, each cutting emissions by up to 90%.

-As the first all-electric ferry service in the UK, the Rotherhithe-Canary Wharf crossing will act as a prototype for further services in East London.
+As the first all-electric ferry service in the UK, the Rotherhithe-Canary Wharf crossing is a prototype for further services in East London.

-The high-capacity pier will have a new floating pontoon with shelter, mooring piles, berthing piles, bankseat, 62m brow and 12m fixed bridge.
-Due to low water spring tides, we will move the existing berth out towards the navigable channel, which will also minimise the dredging required.
+The high-capacity pier has a new floating pontoon with shelter, mooring piles, berthing piles, bankseat, 62m brow and 12m fixed bridge.
+Due to low water spring tides, we moved the existing berth out towards the navigable channel, which also minimised the dredging required.

-The brow will have a gentle gradient to make the ferries accessible for cyclists and people using wheelchairs or other mobility aids.
+The brow has a gentle gradient to make the ferries accessible for cyclists and people using wheelchairs or other mobility aids.

-In addition to enhancing the experience for these users, the ability to carry more cyclists will also support wider plans to deploy e-cargo bikes via the waterways.
-Coupled with the new e-ferries, this will create a more sustainable option for cross-river cargo transport.
+In addition to enhancing the experience for these users, the ability to carry more cyclists also supports wider plans to deploy e-cargo bikes via the waterways.
+Coupled with the new e-ferries, this creates a more sustainable option for cross-river cargo transport.

 The shoreside pathways and infrastructure layouts are also designed to enable greater connectivity with public access routes, removing the need for passengers to go via the hotel lobby to reach the pier.

-The architectural vision and planned landscaping will integrate the pier with its surroundings both practically and aesthetically.
-In particular, the plans to incorporate a walkway within the Old Nelson Dock will be sympathetic to its listed status.
+The architectural vision and landscaping integrate the pier with its surroundings both practically and aesthetically.
+In particular, the walkway within the Old Nelson Dock is sympathetic to its listed status.

 Award-winning concept